moxiegirl/getstarted/content/linux/step_four.md

 weight = 4
 +++

-# Step 4: Build your own image
+# Build your own image

 The `whalesay` image could be improved.
 It would be nice if you didn't have to think of something to say.
 In this next section, you create your own software that does just that.